-A person’s primary source of energy is sugar called glucose, which usually comes from carbohydrates, including grains, dairy products, fruits, certain vegetables, beans and even sweets.
+The primary source of energy for a person is glucose, which is obtained from carbohydrates such as grains, dairy products, fruits, certain vegetables, beans, and even sweets.

-The liver and muscles store the glucose and release it into the bloodstream whenever the body needs it.
-However, during fasting, this process changes.
-After about 8 hours of fasting, the liver will use the last of its glucose reserves.
-At this point, the body enters a state called glucogenesis, marking the body’s transition into fasting mode.
+The glucose is stored in the liver and muscles and released into the bloodstream when the body requires it.
+This process, however, changes during fasting.
+The liver will deplete its glucose reserves after about 8 hours of fasting.
+At this point, the body enters a state known as glucogenesis, which marks the transition into fasting mode.

-Eventually, the body runs out of these energy sources as well.
-Fasting mode then becomes the more serious starvation mode.
-At this point, a person’s metabolism slows down, and their body begins burning muscle tissue for energy.
-Although it is a well-known term in dieting culture, true starvation mode only occurs after several consecutive days or even weeks without food.
-So, for those breaking their fasting after 24 hours, it is generally safe to go without eating for a day unless other health conditions are present.
+The body eventually runs out of these energy sources as well.
+Fasting mode then transitions into the more serious starvation mode.
+A person's metabolism slows down at this point, and their body begins to burn muscle tissue for energy.
+Although it is a well-known term in the dieting world, true starvation mode occurs only after several days or even weeks without food.
+So, unless other health conditions exist, it is generally safe to go without eating for a day after breaking their fast after 24 hours.
 (1)

 “A detoxification process also occurs, because any toxins stored in the body’s fat are dissolved and removed from the body,” he adds, noting that after a few days of fasting, higher levels of endorphins – “feel-good hormones” are produced in the blood, which can have a positive impact on mental well-being.
 As mentioned previously, the study by Dr.Longo and colleagues suggests prolonged fasting may also be effective for regenerating immune cells.
 “When you starve, the system tries to save energy, and one of the things it can do to save energy is to recycle a lot of the immune cells that are not needed, especially those that may be damaged,” Dr.Longo explains.
 In their study, publish in the journal Cell Stem Cell, the team found that repeated cycles of 2 – 4 days without food over a 6-month period destroyed the old and damaged immune cells in mice and generate new ones.